Administration

 If you want to protect front and backend with OAuth2 authentication, you must set up a Keycloak server.
 Respective Keycloak containers are already included in the docker-compose.yml file (use docker compose profile “auth”, e.g.: docker compose --profile auth up -d).

-You may also need to modify the configurations in docker-compose.env.tpl.
+You may also need to modify the configurations in docker-compose.env.

-After starting Keycloak, log in with admin credentials and perform the following tasks:
+After starting Keycloak, log in with the admin credentials and perform the following tasks:

 2. Create a new client for that realm (e.g.: “top-frontend”).
-Make sure to modify the URLs in the client configuration to match your TOP Frontend instance.
+The name should match the OAUTH2_CLIENT_ID environment variable in docker-compose.env.

 Troubleshoot